hpc-unibe-ch/hpc-unibe-ch.github.io/docs/file-system/quota.md

 This page contains information about quota limits on the parallel file system.
 Quotas are enabled to control the file system usage.

-!!! types info "migration change"
-    Previously HOME directories had limits of 3 TB per user, file quota limits of 2 million files.
-In some cases this was extended.
-The previous HOME quota will kept active until the Workspace introduction phase is finished.

 !!! types warning " Job abortion"
     Jobs will fail if no more disk space can be allocated, or if no more files can be created because the respective quota hard limit is exceeded